cmarquezrusso/bank-statements-data/README.md

 - `eval (docker-machine env default)`
 - `docker-compose up`

-This will start a new environment with `elasticsearch`, `logstash` and `kibana`, which will be accesible on http://docker.
+This will start a new environment with `elasticsearch`, `logstash` and `kibana`

+This is based on the work done by https://github.com/deviantony/docker-elk

 ## Testing